Alexander Scriabin: Childhood and education (1871–1893)

 Zverev's students in the late 1880s.
 Scriabin, with military attire, is second from the left.
 Rachmaninoff is the fourth from the right.

 In 1882, Scriabin enlisted in the Second Moscow Cadet Corps.
 As a student, he became friends with the actor Leonid Limontov, who in his memoirs recalls his reluctance to become friends with Scriabin, who was the smallest and weakest among all the boys and sometimes teased due to his stature.
 But Scriabin won his peers' approval at a concert where he performed on the piano.
 He ranked generally first in his class academically, but was exempt from drilling due to his physique and given time each day to practice piano.

 Scriabin later studied at the Moscow Conservatory under Anton Arensky, Sergei Taneyev, and Vasily Safonov.
 He became a noted pianist despite his small hands, which could barely stretch to a ninth.
-Feeling challenged by Josef Lhévinne, he damaged his right hand while practicing Franz Liszt's Réminiscences de Don Juan and Mily Balakirev's Islamey.
-His doctor said he would never recover, and he wrote his first large-scale masterpiece, his Piano Sonata No. 1, Op.
+Feeling challenged by Josef Lhévinne, Scriabin damaged his right hand while practicing Franz Liszt's Réminiscences de Don Juan and Mily Balakirev's Islamey.
+His doctor said he would never recover, and Scriabin wrote his first large-scale masterpiece, his Piano Sonata No. 1, Op.
 6, as a "cry against God, against fate."
-It was the third sonata he wrote, but the first to which he gave an opus number (his second was condensed and released as the Allegro Appassionato, Op.
+It was the third sonata he wrote, but the first to which Scriabin gave an opus number (his second was condensed and released as the Allegro Appassionato, Op.
 4).
 He eventually regained the use of his hand.

-In 1892 he graduated with the Small Gold Medal in piano performance, but did not complete a composition degree because of strong personality and musical differences with Arensky (whose faculty signature is the only one absent from Scriabin's graduation certificate) and an unwillingness to compose pieces in forms that did not interest him.
+In 1892, Scriabin graduated with the Small Gold Medal in piano performance, but did not complete a composition degree because of strong personality and musical differences with Arensky (whose faculty signature is the only one absent from Scriabin's graduation certificate) and an unwillingness to compose pieces in forms that did not interest him.